SLUM-i: Semi-supervised Learning for Urban Mapping of Informal Settlements and Data Quality Benchmarking: Methodology

-The proposed framework extends the UniMatch pipeline~\cite{UniMatch}, SSL architecture utilizing a DeepLabV3+~\cite{DeepLab} encoder-decoder backbone.
+The proposed framework extends the UniMatch pipeline \citep{UniMatch}, an SSL architecture utilizing a DeepLabV3+ \citep{DeepLab} encoder-decoder backbone.
 While UniMatch demonstrates state-of-the-art performance on generic computer vision benchmarks, its efficacy diminishes in the context of informal settlement detection.
 We observe that the extreme class imbalance inherent to slum mapping, characterized by a critically low slum-to-background pixel ratio, prevents the model from consistently surpassing the static confidence threshold ($\tau = 0.95$) defined in the original UniMatch formulation.
 Consequently, high-quality slum features are frequently discarded, leading to a degradation in performance that can sometimes fall below purely supervised baselines.

-To address these limitations, we introduce two modular components designed to stabilize training and minimize degradation in Slum detection settings, as illustrated in Figure \ref{fig:architecture}: \begin{enumerate} \item A dynamic gating mechanism that replaces the static confidence requirement with a class-specific confidence threshold. \item A memory-efficient queue storing high-fidelity feature representations.
-This generates a reliability weight $\omega$ by verifying whether a current prediction aligns with historically learned representations of informal settlements. \end{enumerate}
+To address these limitations, we introduce two modular components designed to stabilize training and minimise degradation in slum detection settings, as illustrated in Figure~\ref{fig:architecture}: \begin{enumerate} \item A DINO-embedding-based unlabeled pool filter that removes out-of-distribution tiles from the unlabeled set prior to training, reducing distribution mismatch between the labeled and unlabeled data streams. \item A Class-Aware Adaptive Threshold (CAAT) that replaces the static confidence requirement with a per-class threshold tracked via an Exponential Moving Average (EMA), preventing the minority slum class from being disproportionately suppressed. \end{enumerate}

-\subsection{Baseline Framework}
+\subsubsection{Baseline Framework}

-Our method is inspired by UniMatch, which adapts the FixMatch~\cite{FixMatch} weak-to-strong consistency framework.
+Our method is inspired by UniMatch~\citep{UniMatch}, which adapts the FixMatch \citep{FixMatch} weak-to-strong consistency framework.
 The training process operates on a single network architecture consisting of an encoder $g(\cdot)$ and a decoder $h(\cdot)$, processing labeled and unlabeled data streams.
 For an input $x$, we denote the intermediate feature embedding as $v = g(x)$ and the final output logits as $z = h(v)$.
-The softmax probability is $p = softmax(z)$
+The softmax probability is $p = \operatorname{softmax}(z)$.

 For the supervised component, a labeled image $x^l$ is passed through the model to generate logits $z^l$, which are processed via softmax to produce $p^l$.
-The supervised loss $\mathcal{L}_{\text{sup}}$ is then calculated as the standard cross-entropy between $p^l$ and the ground-truth label $y^l$.
+The supervised loss $\mathcal{L}_{sup}$ is then calculated as the standard cross-entropy between $p^l$ and the ground-truth label $y^l$.